tldr-pages/tldr/README.md

 Some ways to contribute include:

-- Adding your favorite a command which isn't covered.
+- Adding your favorite command which isn't covered.
-- Adding more to an existing page.
+- Adding examples or improving the content of an existing page.
 - Translating pages into different languages.

 All `tldr` pages are kept as Markdown files right here in this repository,